AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 There is no minimal leverage, meaning you can come as a HA in the protocol, bring 2 wETH and open a position of only 0.001 wETH \(thus hedging only that amount\).

 There is a maximum leverage though.
 This parameter will depend on the volatility of the pairs.
-For instance, for a perpetual on the pair wETH/USD, the maximum leverage allowed will be 10.

-For perpetuals on forex pairs like USDC/EUR, the maximum leverage will be 100.
+For instance, for a perpetual on the pair wETH/USD, the maximum leverage allowed will be x10.
+For perpetuals on forex pairs like USDC/EUR, the maximum leverage is set at x100.

 ## Are there slippage protections for HAs?

 Yes.
 When coming in the protocol and creating a perpetual, HAs can specify the maximum oracle value they are willing to accept as entry price.

 The same goes for HAs cashing out their perpetual: they can specify the smallest oracle value below which they do not want their transaction executed.